SilentGlasses/warp_themes/README.md

 > [!NOTE]
 > The Windows Installer works at the moment, but it's still a work in progress, so don't expect too much.
-> Thanks for your understanding.
+> Thanks for your understanding and patience.

 - Ensure PowerShell Allows Script Execution, open PowerShell as Administrator and run:
 ```